-To go along with the Neon book, or as a separate item.
-You can also purchase your very own 14 Inch soft colourful Neon the Nightmare and Night time Ninja cuddly toy as seen in the photographs (Details to be released very soon!).
-To add to the magic, Neon has his very own special velcro pocket, so that children can write down, draw, and/or lock away their worries and nightmares.
+Sold as a separate item.
+You can purchase your very own 14 Inch super soft colourful Neon the Nightmare, Worry, and Night time Ninja cuddly toy as seen here in the photographs below using PayPal.
+The perfect accompaniment to the workbook, or a brilliant standalone item.
+To add to the magic, Neon has his very own special velcro pocket, so that children can write down, draw, and/or lock away their worries, fears, and nightmares.
 Alternatively, they can also choose to write down or draw their dreams, hopes, and wishes; and Neon will then keep them safe, close by, and protected.
 The perfect companion for any child.

 Gilly the Giraffe Discovers That Different is Cool: A Creative Therapeutic Workbook to Help Build Self-Esteem